 The Prince William County Continuum of Care (CoC) operates in Prince William County.
 This CoC is a collaboration of service providers.
-The Point in Time count for the Prince William County CoC has declined from 374 in 2018 to 345 in 2024.
-However, while the sheltered population has seen a decline from 113 to 89 during this time period, the unsheltered population has remained relatively steady at close to 250 people counted each year.
+The Point in Time count for the Prince William County CoC has grown from 374 in 2018 to 392 in 2025.
 These numbers may be lower than the actual number of people experiencing homelessness, especially for the unsheltered population.
 These populations are notoriously difficult to capture in these data collections.
+The unsheltered populations in 2018 and 2025 were fairly similar at 113 and 115.